+āma ves adho below

+$adhun\bar{a}$ now, just now

+aho ah! today ajja internally ajjhattam alam enough

+immediately following anantaram

+aññathā otherwise

-yes āma below adho adhunā now, just now aho ah! ajja today ajjhattam internally alam enough immediately following anantaram aññathā otherwise aññatra except for, apart from within, between antarā anulomam in natural order anupādā without attachment anupubbena in due course, in succession aparam further, afterwards also api and also, nevertheless api ca ativelam too long very much ativiya near, not far avidūre erratically, unmethodically avoniso bhūtapubbam formerly, once upon a time bhivvo more and са if се for a long time ciram dāni now dīgham long dūrā from far away dūrato in the distance by day divā ekantikena finally ekato on one side etarahi now, at present ettāvatā to that extent ettha eva evam evameva ha hi idha iha ittham iva kacci kadā kadā ci kasmā katham kattha khalu khippam kho kim kuhim kuto тā majihe micchā nāma nānā na na cirasseva no pāram pațilomam pacchā pana param parimukham pe pi pițthito pubbe рипа рипаррипат purato pure here, in this case only, just thus, so, yes just so, likewise indeed, truly for, because, though here, in this connection here, in this case in this way, thus like perhaps when at any time why? wherefore? how? where? indeed quickly indeed why? where to? whence? not in the middle wrongly by name, indeed variously not soon not (emphatic) thither, beyond in reverse order afterwards but, however, now after in front and so on, etc. also behind before again again and again in front of before, in advance sādhu sāyam sabbadā sabbathā sabbato sace sadā saddhim saha sakideva samam samantā santike sayam seyyathā seyyathidam seyyo tāva tadā tadagge taggha tasmā tathā tato tatra tattha tayidam tiriyam tunhī uddham upari uttari vā va vata ve viya yāva vāvatā yadā yadagge yadi yadidam yasmā well in the evening always in all ways all around if always with along with once equally, like on all sides near oneself, self as, just like as follows better so much, so long then since then certainly therefore thus thence, then there, in this connection there, in that connection with reference to this horizontally silent, silently above on top of beyond, further, more or, either like surely, indeed! surely (poetic) like as far as, up to, until as far as when since whether such as, as because, since yathā yathābhūtaṃ yato yatra yattha yoniso as, how as it really is because where where methodically
+except for, apart from aññatra antarā within, between in natural order anulomam anupādā without attachment in due course, in succession anupubbena further, afterwards aparam also api and also, nevertheless api ca ativelam too long very much ativiva avidūre near, not far erratically, unmethodically avoniso bhūtapubbam formerly, once upon a time bhiyyo more and ca if ce for a long time ciram dāni dīgham long from far away dūrā $d\bar{u}rato$ in the distance ettha here, in this case evaonly, justevamthus, so, yesevamevajust so, likewisehaindeed, truly hi for, because, though idha here, in this connection iha here, in this case ittham in this way, thus ivalikekacciperhaps $kad\bar{a}$ when $kad\bar{a}$ ciat any time kasmā why? wherefore?

-This PDF is part of an online Pāli course program offered free of charge by Pariyatti.
-To join a course please visit http://learning.pariyatti.org.
-Copyright 2011 - Pariyatti - www.pariyatti.org

-This PDF is part of an online Pāli course program offered free of charge by Pariyatti.
-To join a course please visit http://learning.pariyatti.org.
-Copyright 2011 - Pariyatti - www.pariyatti.org
+$div\bar{a}$ by day ekantikena finally ekato on one side etarahi now, at present ettāvatā to that extent katham how? where? kattha khalu indeed khippaṃ quickly kho indeed why? kim where to? kuhim kuto whence? тā not majjhe in the middle $micch\bar{a}$ wrongly nāma by name, indeed nānāvariouslynanotna cirassevasoon nonot (emphatic) $p\bar{a}ram$ thither, beyondpatilomamin reverse order $pacch\bar{a}$ afterwards pana but, however, now param after parimukham in front pe and so on, etc.

+pialsopiṭṭhitobehindpubbebeforepunaagain

+punappunam again and again purato in front of

+pure before, in advance

+sādhu well

+sāyam in the evening

+sabbadāalwayssabbathāin all wayssabbatoall around

+saceif $sad\bar{a}$ alwayssaddhimwithsahaalong withsakidevaonce samam equally, like $samant\bar{a}$ on all sides santike near sayamoneself, selfseyyathāas, just likeseyyathidamas followsseyyobetter tāva so much, so long tato thence, then tatrathere, in this connectiontatthathere, in that connectiontayidamwith reference to this tiriyam horizontally tunhī silent, silently uddhamaboveuparion top of uttari beyond, further, more vatasurely, indeed!vesurely (poetic)

+$tad\bar{a}$ thentadaggesince thentagghacertainly $tasm\bar{a}$ therefore $tath\bar{a}$ thus viya like yāva as far as, up to, until yāvatāas far asyadāwhenyadaggesinceyadiwhetheryadidamsuch as, asyasmābecause, since yathā yathābhūtaṃ yato yatra yattha yoniso as, how as it really is because where where methodically

+$v\bar{a}$ or, either va like